 The prime number was discovered by Eratosthenes (275-194 B.C.).
 Eratosthenes took the example of a sieve to filter out the prime numbers from a list of natural numbers and drain out the composite numbers.

-Students can practice this method, by writing the positive integers from the numbers 1 to 1000 and circling the prime numbers, and putting a cross mark to all the composite numbers.
+Students can practice this method, by writing the positive integers from the numbers 1 to 1000 and circling the prime numbers, and putting a cross mark on all the composite numbers.

 Properties of Prime Numbers